kshramt/company-ngram/README.md

 ![](screenshot.jpg)

-This backend produces completion candidates that are fuzzily matching N-gram data.
+This backend produces completion candidates that are fuzzily matching to N-gram data.
 The N-gram data is automatically constructed from `*.txt` files placed directly under `company-ngram-data-dir` directory.
 If you set `company-ngram-n` to `4`, three words before the cursor are used to produce completion candidates.